CruelMoney/mod-api-docs/source/index.html.md

 # Filter

 The filter is used to control the detection engine and the responses you get from the API.
+We recommend update your filter from the moderation dashboard here: [https://moderationapi.com/app/projects](https://moderationapi.com/app/projects)

-You can change the filter from the moderation dashboard or programmatically using the API when [updating a project](#update-a-project).
+You can also update the filter programmatically using the API through [updating a project](#update-a-project).

 ## Filter Object